 If it is discovered that any response is false or misleading or if you provide evidence containing Patient Identifiable Data, you may be referred to a Probity Panel.
 The Probity Panel procedure can be found in Appendix 1.

 You will need to upload your evidence to a separate electronic system between 09:00 on 20 December 2022 and 16:00 on 5 January 2023.
-An applicant user guide for the Self-Assessment Evidence Portal can be found in the “Self-assessment Evidence Portal - Applicant Guide.pdf” located in the Specialty Training – Resource bank.
+An applicant user guide for the Self-Assessment Evidence Portal can be found in the “Self-assessment Evidence Portal - Applicant Guide.pdf” located on the Specialty Training website.

 Application Deadline